offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 TODO: add terminology for declarations and definitions

-TODO: fix header files section -- put the fact that it copies in source code FIRST, then talk about why its used for declarations.

 # Essentials

-The following document is my attempt at charting out the various pieces of the modern C++ landscape.
-It was made for my own personal reference and put online in the hopes that it might be useful to others.
-It isn't comprehensive and some of the information may not be entirely correct or may be missing large portions.
-I tried to focus on the 80% of features that gets used most of the time and not the 20% of highly esoteric / confusing features.
+The following document is my attempt at charting out the various pieces of the modern C++ landscape, focusing on the 80% of features that gets used most of the time rather than the 20% of highly esoteric / confusing features.
+It isn't comprehensive and some of the information may not be entirely correct / may be missing large portions.

 The key points of similarity to remember: